flavio-fernandes/gbpsfc-env/README.md

 ##Preparing to run another demo
 1. In the vagrant directory, run cleandemo.sh
 2. stop controller (logout of karaf)
-3. Remove journal and snapshot directories from controller directory.
+3. Remove data, journal and snapshot directories from controller directory.
-4. Restart the controller, install features, wait, as above.
+4. Restart tests starting with restarting the controller, install features, wait, as above.